femtopixel/google-lighthouse-puppeteer/README.md

         "--puppeteer-ignoreHTTPSErrors",
         "--puppeteer-slowMo",
         "20",
+        // Add chromium flags as args
         {"args": ["--no-sandbox", "--disable-setuid-sandbox"]}
     ]
 }
 ```

-If you need run puppeteer in a docker container or if you have already a chrome/chromium installed in your OS, you can
-add the environment `CHROME_PATH` with the location.
+If you need to run puppeteer in a docker container or if you have already a chrome/chromium installed in your OS, you can add the environment `CHROME_PATH` with the location.

 For puppeteer, all params must be added in the `_unknown` entry and are prefixed with `--puppeteer-`.
 Each value must be in separated entry.

+You can also add an object with an `args` property array with every Chromium flag you want to use.
+Here are the list of all Chromium flags: https://peter.sh/experiments/chromium-command-line-switches/

 `verbose` is an array of true, the more `true` the more talkative the application.